 PTO Can Promote Workplace-Diversity

-Ideally, a company’s PTO policy shouldn’t discriminate between the reasons why an employee takes off, especially when it comes to holidays.
+Ideally, a ’s PTO policy shouldn’t discriminate between the reasons why an employee takes off, especially when it comes to holidays.
 This gives employees the freedom to engage in festivities that matter to them, with no questions asked, helping to promote workplace-diversity.